Working at height in Sittingbourne

 The Sittingbourne building portfolio

-What we test on a typical Sittingbourne engagement reflects the wider commercial geography of the town.
-On the ground we cover logistics and distribution along the A249 / A2, food manufacturing and processing, and light industrial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is thermal cycling at intermediate post fixings on long cable line runs, impact damage from rooftop plant access, and ladder fall arrest rails worn at high-cycle contact points.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+What we test on a typical Sittingbourne engagement reflects the industrial weighting of the town.
+On the ground we cover logistics and distribution along the A249 / A2, food manufacturing and processing, light industrial, and the council, schools, and town-centre retail premises around Sittingbourne itself.
+On the long Eurolink and Kemsley roofs the faults that recur are loosening at the intermediate posts of cable line runs as the steel expands and contracts through the seasons, impact bruising where plant and contractors track across the deck, and fall-arrest ladder rails polished and worn at the rungs that take the most traffic.
+We record each one with a photograph, mark its position on the roof plan, and test it against the manufacturer’s repair specification when that is available — or, when the system is unbadged or older than the current standard, against the British Standard that governs that system type.
+The work is handed back as a single written compliance pack that covers internal H&S review, insurer scrutiny, and any incoming audit together.

 Areas of Sittingbourne we regularly attend